 When it comes to anti-theft backpacks, you can never go wrong with Pacsafe.
 The company is very popular for its anti-theft technologies, which include slash-proof fabrics, hidden and lockable zippers, cut-proof straps, and RFID safe pockets.
 And you will find all of those features on their Metrosafe backpack.

 This is a bag that you can literally attach to a pole, leave it unattended, and come back to find it spotless.
 It has a combination lock on one of the straps which allow you to secure to strap to something and just lock it in place.

 And since this bag is mostly made from steel mesh, there’s no chance someone would be able to cut off the straps and run away with your EDC backpack.

 But, safety is not the only reason why I love Pacsafe bags so much.
 They are very durable and thoughtfully designed.
 The main compartment on this backpack is spacious and features a suspended laptop sleeve.
 That means that the laptop doesn’t touch the bottom of the pack, which keeps it more secure.

-In addition to that, the Metrosafe also has a front compartment with an organizer panel, stretch side pockets and padded backpanel.
+In addition to that, the Metrosafe also has a front compartment with an organizer panel, stretch side pockets, and a padded backpanel.
 There’s no ventilation on the harness or the backpanel, so it’s not going to be the most comfortable backpack for hot summer days.
-But that’s not a deal breaker for me.
+But that’s not a deal-breaker for me.